darkwizard242/cis_ubuntu_2004/README.md

 ubuntu_2004_cis_section3_rule_ufw_default_deny_outgoing: true  # IF 'ufw' is used, setting to 'true' will deny all outgoing connections by default.
 Operates same as `ufw default deny outgoing`.
 Set to `false` if you don't require this to be applied.
 ubuntu_2004_cis_section3_rule_ufw_default_deny_routed: true  # IF 'ufw' is used, setting to 'true' will deny all routed connections by default.
 Operates same as `ufw default deny routed`.
 Set to `false` if you don't require this to be applied.
 ubuntu_2004_cis_section3_rule_3_5_2_8: true # IF 'nftables' is used, setting to 'true' will deny all input/forward/output connections by default, leaving the system unreachable.
 Set to `false` if you don't require this to be applied or to lose connectivity.
+ubuntu_2004_cis_section3_rule_iptables_ipv4_default_deny_input: true # IF 'iptables' is used, setting to 'true' will deny all inbound connections on ipv4 by default, leaving the system unreachable.
+Set to `false` if you don't require this to be applied or to lose connectivity.
+ubuntu_2004_cis_section3_rule_iptables_ipv4_default_deny_output: true # IF 'iptables' is used, setting to 'true' will deny all outbound connections on ipv4 by default, leaving the system unreachable.
+Set to `false` if you don't require this to be applied or to lose connectivity.
+ubuntu_2004_cis_section3_rule_iptables_ipv4_default_deny_forward: true # IF 'iptables' is used, setting to 'true' will deny all forward connections on ipv4 by default, leaving the system unreachable.
+Set to `false` if you don't require this to be applied or to lose connectivity.
 ubuntu_2004_cis_time_synchronization: systemd-timesyncd  # can be one of 'ntp' or 'chrony' or 'systemd-timesyncd'.
 ubuntu_2004_cis_require_xwindows_system: false # Set to `true` if X Windows System is required.
 ubuntu_2004_cis_require_cups: false # Set to `true` if CUPS is required.